Vintage Hockey Memorabilia Site Name

 This game used puck trophy was presented to Arnie Schmautz of the Portland Buckaroos for scoring the 1st goal in Memorial Coliseum history, on November 15, 1960.
 On that night the Portland Buckaroos had their home opener at the Memorial Coliseum in front of a sold-out crowd.
 Up until that point the Buckaroos had been unable to play at home due to construction of the Memorial Coliseum running behind.
 This resulted in the Bucks having to play the first eight games of the season on the road.
 So, they finally returned home to Portland on November 15th for their home opener at Memorial Coliseum.
 They played the Spokane Comets that night and Arnie scored the 1st goal of the game at 15:29 of the 1st period.
 The Buckaroos, in recognition of this accomplishment had the puck made into this trophy which they then presented to Arnie several nights later.

 I visited with Arnie on October 28th 2005 and at the end of our visit Arnie entrusted this trophy to me so that I could share it with fans of the Portland Buckaroos and Old Western Hockey League.
-This trophy represents an important timeline in the history of the Portland Buckaroos and Memorial Coliseum.
+This trophy represents an important time line in the history of the Portland Buckaroos and Memorial Coliseum.

-If you would like to read more about Arnie Schmautz, and his time as a Portland Buckaroo, then please take a look at his biography
+If you would like to read more about Arnie Schmautz, and his time as a Portland Buckaroo, then please take a look at his

 The brass plaque on the front of the trophy is inscribed as follows: